The-AI-Alliance/trust-safety-user-guide/README.md

 This repo contains the AI Alliance _Understanding AI Trust and Safety: A Living Guide_, published using [GitHub Pages](https://pages.github.com/).
 We welcome contributions as PRs.
 See the AI Alliance [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) instructions.
 Also, you'll need to agree with the AI Alliance [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md) and all contributions will be covered by the [LICENSE](https://github.com/The-AI-Alliance/community/blob/main/LICENSE) (which is also in [this repo](LICENSE)).

+> This work is licensed under Creative Commons Attribution 4.0 International.
+To view a copy of this license, see [LICENSE](LICENSE) or visit https://creativecommons.org/licenses/by/4.0/legalcode.

 ## Quick Setup

 We use [GitHub Pages](https://pages.github.com/) so edits can be made in Markdown, updates can be managed using pull requests, and the results can be published automatically by GitHub.